-Many people find interviewing stressful – but it doesn’t have to be!
+Many people already find interviewing stressful and the “new normal” of navigating virtual job interviews during coronavirus only compounds things.
 This session offers a framework that can help you reduce anxiety and boost confidence.
 If you are considering jobs outside academia or non-faculty positions inside academia, this session is for you.

 Your advanced degree opens the door to many career possibilities.
 New resources emerge daily to help graduate students and post doctoral students navigate this discovery process.
 Here are a few of our go-to resources.

 - An Individual Development Plan (IDP) combines personal assessment, career exploration, and skill building within a framework of goal-setting and accountability.
 Sample models include myIDP (designed for scientists) and ImaginePhD (designed for the humanities and social sciences).

 - ChronicleVitae and InsideHigher Ed provide valuable career advice and access to job boards for careers in higher education.

 - Still exploring?
 Read personal stories, research job families and learn “what people do” across a variety of occupations on From PhD to Life and ImaginePhD.

 - Check with your UMass school/college Career Development office for additional on-line resources.
 For example, the College of Engineering Graduate Career Handbook offers general advice about resumes, cover letters, interview strategies and LinkedIn profiles that is relevant across many disciplines.